lakew68/ArepoPostProcessing/README.md

 - projection.py produces gas projection plots.
 (Mostly deprecated with the move we're making to Py3, use DMVisualization.py or yt)
 - shrinker.py fits a tightly fitted ellipsoid to GPs.
 - shrinker_with_mpi.py is an alternative version of shrinker that parallelizes the gas fitting.
 Use with mpi4py on a cluster.
-- shrinker_with_copied_memory.py parallelizes finding star and dm particles in the ellipsoids, but uses a lot of memory: be careful with it!
+- shrinker_with_copied_memory.py parallelizes finding star and dm particles in the ellipsoids and runs very fast, but uses a lot of memory: be careful with it!
 - spinclass.py contains routines to calculate the spin parameter of DM/Gs.
 - spinclassellipsoid.py contains routines to calculate the spin parameter of GPs.
 - starcluster_shrinker.py fits a tightly fitted ellipsoid to the stellar component of GPs.